The Different Flavors of Parallelism

 GPUs are not fast.
 In fact, the problem with GPUs is that each processor is slow.
 However, GPUs have a lot of cores... like thousands.

 An RTX2080, a standard "gaming" GPU (not even the ones in the cluster), has 2944 cores.
-However, not only are GPUs slow, but they also need to be programmed in a style that is SPMD, which standard for Single Program Multiple Data.
+However, not only are GPUs slow, but they also need to be programmed in a style that is SPMD, which stands for Single Program Multiple Data.
 This means that every single thread must be running the same program but on different pieces of data.
 Exactly the same program.
 If you have

 if a > 1